0808 808 4000 Get help now

 If you are currently in an IVA and are struggling to make payments, contact us for advice to discuss your situation.
 Our advisers can help you understand whether it may be possible for affordable changes to be made to your IVA instalments or whether you may need to consider a different solution to deal with your debts.

-- You will not automatically lose your home or other assets.
-See the earlier section What about my home?.
+• Keeping assets.
+You will not automatically lose your home or other assets.
+See the earlier section What if I own my home?.

-- If you rent your home, check the terms and conditions of your tenancy agreement.
-It may say that your landlord can end your tenancy if you enter into an IVA.
-Even if your tenancy agreement does say this, your landlord may choose not to end your tenancy, especially if you are up to date with your rent payments.
+• Risk to accommodation if you rent your home.
+If you rent your home, check the terms and conditions of your tenancy agreement or occupation contract.
+It may say that your landlord can end your tenancy or occupation contract if you enter into an IVA.
+Even if your tenancy agreement or occupation contract does say this, your landlord may choose not to end your tenancy or occupation contract, especially if you are up to date with your rent payments.

 Future statements from creditors